 War and terror have created a global humanitarian crisis of 65 million forcibly displaced people.
 According to UNHCR, each day around 34,000 people are forced to flee their homes to escape violence and persecution.
 In 2015 alone, more than 300,000 refugees and migrants, mostly Syrian people seeking safety from a brutal civil war, fled to Europe.

 Those who seek asylum are ordinary people - forced to take great risk and show extraordinary courage to survive unimaginable terrors and leave their homeland to find safety and build a new life for themselves and their families.
 These people have much to offer our community, if we allow them to “call Australia home”.

-Every human being has the legal and moral right to seek safety and asylum - regardless of their origin, race, language or religion.
+Every human has the legal and moral right to seek safety and asylum - regardless of origin, race, language or religion.
 In the face of the current humanitarian crisis, a global response is needed to protect and uphold these rights.

-So, what has been Australia's response?
+So, what's been Australia's response?

 The Give Hope campaign is one way of responding to this crisis.
 We work within the Uniting Church and the wider Australian community to advocate for change - for better laws and policies to help people live and flourish, with a chance to make their own luck in our Lucky Country.

 By getting involved, you’re adding your voice to the call for change.
 A small commitment of time and energy can make a world of difference.
 There are lots of ways to take action:

 Provide Practical Support: